isc-projects/stork/doc/install.rst

 Installing on OpenBSD
 ---------------------

-The OpenBSD isn't officially supported but we successfully ran the Stork on this operating system.
+Stork is not regularly tested on OpenBSD but can be installed on this operating system with the manual steps provided below.
 The installation guide is similar to FreeBSD one.

 The first step is the installation of packages from the repository: